philc/book-notes/relationships/arguments - alain de botton.md

 ## The escalation argument

-* We might term such disputes 'escalation arguments', where a discussion about topic X swiftly unleashes an only tenuously related but much larger accusation around Y, which the recipient dismisses as having been incorrectly introduced."
+* A discussion about topic X causes a larger accusation around barely-related topic Y. The recipient dismisses Y because it doesn't seem related.
 * "The person making the accelerated vindictive remark looks like they are being disproportionate and seems at fault for suddenly turning up the heat, but a dangerous wall of steam has been building up for which both parties are arguably responsible."
-  * Past areas of tension had not been adequately dealt with and flushed.
+  * Tension from a past conflict has not been adequately dealt with, and it's resurfacing.
-* "The accuser is moving swiftly and directly to the core of an issue that should have been covered long ago.
-The escalated argument is signaling some unfinished business."
-  * (Even if the timing is inconvenient and inappropriate).
+* "The escalated argument is signaling some unfinished business."
+(Even if the timing is inconvenient and inappropriate).

 ## The eve-of-journey argument

 * Why does one spouse fight with the other on the eve of a departure?
 * "What's happening is that our yearning for love is meeting with a dark, intimate dread: that we are deeply dependent on a lover who we don't control, whose affection is out of our command and who is about to be taken away from us for a long time."

 ## The absentee argument

+* E.g. a missed text or late arrival.
-* To soothe ourselves from the other disappointments in life, "we reroute all the humiliation and rage that one else had time for onto the shoulders of the one person who cares most about our well-being."
+* To soothe ourselves from the other disappointments in life, "we reroute all the humiliation and rage... onto the shoulders of the one person who cares most about our well-being."
 * (Despite what the author says, this sounds to me like a really crummy argument type, with no real redeeming quality behind it).